SamStudio8/samstudio8.github.io.off/_posts/2015-05-01-aligned-annihilation.md

 Unhelpfully, the fungi SwissProt job (which admittedly was previously successful) was able to finish on the suspicious `node003`.
 So the problem is unpredictable and transient?
 The plot thickens.

+I'll try out the bacterial and failed archaea tasks on `node010`.

 * * *

 # tl;dr